 People in Punjab perform most of the marriage ceremonies, preferably during this Abhijit muhurta.

-One should avoid traveling towards the south direction in Abhijit muhurta.
+One should avoid traveling in the south direction in Abhijit muhurta.

 View this month’s Panchang here!